Pellaea atropurpurea

 Pellaea atropurpurea, commonly known as purple-stem cliffbrake or just purple cliffbrake, is a fern native to North and Central America.
 Brake is an old word for fern, related to the word bracken.
 Like many other members of the Pteridaceae, it is a rock plant, needing a calcareous substrate.

 P. atropurpurea is an apogamous autotriploid, with 3n=87 (actual base number, n=29), and is one of the historical parents of the hybrid species complex, Pellaea glabella.
 Apogamy, or the ability to reproduce non-sexually, is common among rock ferns in the Pteridaceae.

-Characteristics
+Description

 This fern produces clumps of widely arching fronds.
 The stipe and rachis of the blade are purple, while the blade itself has a blue-gray tinge to it.
 The upper pinnae are long, narrow, and undivided, while the lower ones are divided into 3–15 pinnules.
 The pinnae are, for the most part, opposite.
 Fertile fronds are longer and more heavily divided.
 They produce sori, which lack a true indusium, within the inrolled margins of the pinnae.

-This plant may be distinguished from the similar Pellaea glabella by its hairier nature and larger form.
+This plant may be distinguished from the similar Pellaea glabella by its larger form and by the presence of hairs on the leaf axis (the main leaf stem) and on the underside of the leaflet midribs, which are absent in Pellaea glabella (as reflected in its common name smooth cliffbrake).